cara-tm/RSS-Sitemap-for-Textpattern-CMS/README.md

 # RSS Sitemap for Textpattern CMS
-RSS Sitemap for most recent articles to be used with a XML Sitemap.
+RSS Sitemap for most recent articles to be used with an XML Sitemap.
 Objective: increasing your SEO.

 XML Sitemaps are intented to describe all the pages of a website.